nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

-Spatially positioned nodes are no longer subnets, as subnets have been removed, but NodeCollections with metadata.
+Spatially positioned nodes are no longer subnets, as subnets have been removed, but are rather NodeCollections with metadata.
 These NodeCollections behave as normal NodeCollections with two exceptions:

 - They cannot be merged, as concatenating NodeCollections with metadata is